sharno/qshr/README.md

 ## Git hooks

-There is a repo-local pre-commit hook at `.githooks/pre-commit` that runs `cargo fmt --all -- --check`, `cargo clippy --all-targets --all-features -- -D warnings`, and `cargo test --all-targets --all-features` before allowing a commit.
+There is a repo-local pre-commit hook at `.githooks/pre-commit` that runs `cargo fmt --all` and `cargo clippy --fix --allow-dirty --allow-staged --all-targets --all-features` before allowing a commit.
 Opt in by pointing Git at the hooks directory once:

 ```